DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * an Irish citizen

-* a non-UK citizen who moved to England to live permanently longer than 3 months before the start of your course
+* a non-UK citizen who moved to England to live permanently more than 3 months before the start of your course

 * doing an assessment only QTS

-* studying to teach only English language and literature, or only English as a second or other language
+* training to teach only English language and literature

 ## How trainee teachers can get the international relocation payment